 “In many ways Melbourne right now is a living experiment, it’s changing and it's adapting,” says Harvey Male, Principal of Architecture at Buchan, an international architecture consultancy.
 “It is a chance to reflect and see how we can improve our quality of life.”

-One prime example of embracing this adaptation is Schiavello Property’s M-City project, an innovative multi-use suburban precinct that will open during 2021 in Melbourne’s City of Monash.
+One prime example of embracing this adaptation is Schiavello Property’s M-City project, an innovative multi-use suburban precinct that opened May 2020 in Melbourne’s City of Monash.
 It’s the result of a collaborative approach focused on the project outcome between Schiavello, Buchan and construction company Multiplex.

 “M-City was designed to benefit from having flexibility in being able to respond to social opportunities, to be adaptable to support future ways of living, working and relaxing.” says Harvey.